 However, this image is now still a bit out of focus.

 While you may know what kind of screenings or tests you’d like applicants to do, you really need to narrow down the specifics to create a more efficient selection funnel.
 Take a minute to visualize what the entire funnel looks like.
 Consider specifics like how many candidates you’d like to have at each stage of the process, as well as how long each process will last.
-An easy free tool I’d like to use for this is Lucidchart.
+An easy free tool to use for this is Lucidchart.
 It lets you create a diagram, workflow or process visual within an easy to use and intuitive builder.

 Think of the steps in the process, add drop-off and/or conversion numbers and/or the average time it takes for candidates to complete a segment of the process.
 You’ll end up with something like this: